-- One (1) Single-Family Dwelling Unit for each legally recognized lot.
+- One (1) Single-Family Dwelling Unit for each legally recognized lot, or

 - Religious Institution

 - Public Building

 - Community Center

-- Group Home
+- Group Home; or

 - Any use of property expressly required by federal or state law to be recognized as a residential use.

-The addition of any use not expressly permitted by this section will require a text amendment of this Section.
-See Section 16A--.
+The addition of any use not expressly permitted by this section will require a text amendment.
+See Article 29 of Chapter 16A.